vuesence/vue-faq/docs/en/vue-webapp/options/themes.md

 # Themes

-The application implements light and dark theme switching.
+The application implements light and dark themes.
 All components support switching themes.

 Themes are controlled via CSS variables, which are defined in the [vars.css](https://github.com/vuesence/vue-webapp/blob/main/src/assets/styles/vars.css) file.
-The theme selected by the user is stored in localStorage.
+The theme selected by the user is stored in `localStorage`.
 The [ThemeToggle](https://github.com/vuesence/vue-webapp/blob/main/src/components/ui/ThemeToggle.vue) component is responsible for theme switching.

 It is possible to customize themes and create new ones by overriding CSS variables, which is recommended to do in the [custom.scss](https://github.com/vuesence/vue-webapp/blob/main/src/assets/styles/custom.scss) file: